joshlapham/Invoices/README.md

 ## What This Is

-[Ruby on Rails](http://rubyonrails.org/) app to manage clients and invoices.
+[Ruby on Rails](http://rubyonrails.org/) app for managing clients and invoices.
 Invoices can be exported to [PDF file](https://en.wikipedia.org/wiki/Portable_Document_Format).

 ## Setup